blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/duckduckgreyduck-ArtificerExtended/README.md

 Snowballs are an ICE m1 that, unlike her other bolts, are un-limited by cooldown.
 This means they can scale perfectly with attack speed - a great asset for lategame and ion surge users!

 ### Stats:
-- Fires once every 0.6 seconds
+- 0.6 second attack duration
 - 180% damage per hit
 - 0.7 proc coefficient
 - 50% slow on hit